bakedziti420/nodejs/readme.md

 <!--

-ACTIVITY: Developers vote on the parts of the API that seem most interesting.
-We split up the class into groups to do research (10m) on each and teach the rest of the class (5m) what they learned
+ACTIVITY: Each squad selects a part of the API that seems most interesting.
+Squads do research (10m) on each and teach the rest of the class (5m) what they learned

 -->

-Time permitting, go back to a part of the [Node's API](https://nodejs.org/api/) your table is interested in researching.
+Time permitting, go back to a part of the [Node's API](https://nodejs.org/api/) your squad is interested in researching.
 Take a few minutes to do so and briefly summarize what you learned in writing.

 Suggested modules include (but are not limited to):